 - 18 ounces of semi-sweet chocolate, finely chopped

 - 2 sticks of butter (½ lb.), cut into small cubes

 - 2-4 ounces dark modeling chocolate

 - 2 ounces white modeling chocolate-colored pink

 - 2 ounces white modeling chocolate colored bright green

 - Set water bath in oven to heat up.

-- Butter 18 half sphere cavities in 3 silicone mold with butter.
+- Butter 18 half-sphere cavities in 3 silicone molds with butter.

 - Pour coffee over chocolate and butter.